realtime-rutgers/realtime-rutgers.github.io/content/events/24-02-29-liu-zonghong/index.md

 ---
-title: Decentralized Learning via Random Walks on Graphs (Zonghong Liu, Rutgers)
+title: Decentralized Learning via Random Walks on Graphs

+# use this for speaker
+event: Zonghong Liu (Rutgers)

 location: Zoom